 5. Can you keep the authoring process tightly secured?

 One of the benefits of moving to online authoring is that it reduces security risks associated with handling printouts.
 But phasing in new technology requires that you address new cyber security risks, with key questions being:

 - Is the software hosted securely?
 You need reassurance that the supplier conforms to international cyber security standards with regular penetration testing and secure data backups to protect your content.

 - How tightly can you control system access?
 Insist on two-factor authentication (where users enter a code sent separately after login) and the option to restrict access based on IP address and country.

 - How tightly can you control user permissions?
-If you don’t want contributors to know what goes into the final paper you’ll need a system that has options for managing user access based on roles and tasks.
+If you don’t want contributors to know what goes into the final paper you’ll need an e-authoring system that has options for managing user access based on roles and tasks.

 - Can you track user access?
 Your project managers will need to see what items users have viewed or edited so that if a breach occurs swift action can be taken.